 Selling a car privately puts the onus on you to handle the paperwork with the buyer.
 When you’ve paid off the vehicle and received the updated title, you’ll need to sign the title release to transfer ownership.
-Check whether your state requires your signature to be notarized, and add the purchase date and price you’re selling the car for.
+Check whether your state requires your signature to be notarized and add the purchase date and the price at which you’re selling the car.

 Another option is for the buyer to pay what’s owed on the vehicle to the lender themselves, and any other money required to meet the sale price is paid to the seller.

 Some protection for both parties to consider in the private sale process is using an escrow service.
 This enables the seller to check the buyer’s payment is legitimate and for the buyer to make sure the lien has been released before taking ownership of the vehicle.

 If you’re looking to purchase or trade in a vehicle, make it easy with Chrysler Capital.
 Our online financing application takes minutes to complete and we provide instant decisions.